pamelaolney/rails-two-model-CRUD/README.md

 ## Week 6 Homework

 In preparation for building an app from scratch in Rails, this week's only HW will be to build a CRUD app from the ground up.
-You can build an app of your choosing.
-If you want to try out an idea, before project week, this is a perfect opportunity.
+For this homework, you will build an app of your choosing.

+If you don't have any ideas for projects, use the list of sample projects below.

+If you have multiple ideas for project week, this may be a good opportunity to try one out.
+We would suggest not doing the same project over for project week, so you don't burn out.

 ### Requirements (MVP)